Lamb kofta Phyllo Pastries

 For the minted yoghurt

-• a handful of each, fresh mint and flat leaf parsley, finely chopped
+a handful each of, fresh mint and flat leaf parsley, finely chopped

-1. In a large-based pan, toast the cumin seeds until fragrant.
-Grind in a pestle and mortar.
+In a large-based pan, toast the cumin seeds until fragrant.
+Transfer to a pestle and mortar and ground into a powder.

 5 Comments.
 Leave new